hmhoopes/ClosedFibonacci/read.md

 # Fibonacci Sequence
 ## Recusive Function
-Our recursive function for finding the *nth* element of the fibonacci sequence is relatively simple.
+Our recursive function for finding the n<sup>th</sup> element of the fibonacci sequence is relatively simple.
 - If n is 0, return 0
 - If n is 1, return 1
 - Else, return the value of n-1 element plus the value of the n-2 element.